Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: New Diagnostics Test Local and Global Consistency

 \subsection{Handling multivariate responses}

 If the response $\Y$ is multivariate, then the random variable $F_{\Y|\X}(\Y|\X)$ is not uniformly distributed \citep{genest2001multivariate}, so \PIT\ values cannot be trivially generalized to higher dimensions.
 One way to overcome this is to evaluate the \PIT\ statistic of univariate projections of $\Y$, as done by \citet{talts2018validating} for Bayesian consistency checks and \citet{mucesh2020machine} for the prediction setting.
 That is, the PIT values can be computed using the estimate $\widehat f(h(\Y)|\x)$ induced by $\widehat f(\Y|\x)$ for some chosen $h: \mathbb{R}^p \longrightarrow \mathbb{R}$.
 Different projections can be used depending on the context.
 For instance, in Bayesian applications, posterior distributions are often used to compute credible regions for univariate projections of the parameters $\theta$.
 Thus, it is natural to evaluate PIT values of $h(\theta)=\theta_i$ for each parameter of interest.
 Another useful projection is copPIT \citep{ziegel2014copula}, which creates a unidimensional projection that has information about the joint distribution of $\Y$.
-Even though our diagnostic techniques applied to these projections are not enough to consistently assess the fit to $f(\Y|\x)$, they do consistently evaluate the fit to $f(h(\Y)|\x)$, which is often good enough in practice.
+Our diagnostic techniques are not enough to consistently assess the fit to $f(\Y|\x)$ if applied to these projections, but they do consistently evaluate the fit to $f(h(\Y)|\x)$, which is often good enough in practice.

 An alternative approach to assessing $\widehat f$ is through highest predictive density values (\HPD \ values; \citealt{diana2015hpd,dalmasso2020conditional}), which are defined by